tjjjwxzq/quiet-comic/README.md

 # Quiet Comic

-A simple webcomic theme with pagination support for your comic pages and any related art (that isn't part of the actual comic itself).
+A simple webcomic theme with pagination support for your comic pages and any related art.

 ## Installation